dkause/ElephantChat/README.md

 ## Description

-ElephantTalk is a Chat App for mobiles made in REACT Native to showcase my developer skills.
+ElephantTalk is a Chat App for mobiles made in REACT Native-
 ## Table of Contents

 - [Installation](#installation)